lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Multiports and Banks.md

 There will be three instances of `Source`, each with an output of width four, and four instances of `Destination`, each with an input of width 3, for a total of 12 connections.

 To distinguish the instances in a bank of reactors, the reactor can define a parameter called **bank_index**<span class="lf-c lf-cpp lf-rs"> with any type that can be assigned a non-negative integer value (for example, `int`, `size_t`, or `uint32_t`)</span>.
-If such a parameter is defined for the reactor, then when the reactor is instanced in a bank, each instance will be assigned a number between 0 and _n_-1, where _n_ is the number of reactor instances in the bank.
+If such a parameter is defined for the reactor, then when the reactor is instantiated in a bank, each instance will be assigned a number between 0 and _n_-1, where _n_ is the number of reactor instances in the bank.
 For example, the following source reactor increments the output it produces by the value of `bank_index` on each reaction to the timer:

 $start(MultiportSource)$